Miles Martinet

-The Martinet was also developed into a relatively secretive aircraft in response to Specification Q.10/43, which called for a radio-controlled target drone.
-This aircraft, designated M.50 Queen Martinet, was only produced in small numbers, and its existence was a state secret for numerous years, being only officially acknowledged during 1946.
-Several other derivatives of the base aircraft were also produced, including a dedicated glider tug and a trainer variant.
+The Martinet was also developed into a relatively secret aircraft in response to Specification Q.10/43, which called for a radio-controlled target drone.
+This aircraft, designated the M.50 Queen Martinet, was only produced in small numbers, and its existence was a state secret until 1946.
+Several other derivatives of the basic airframe were also produced, including a glider tug and a trainer variant.

 Development

 Origins

-Prior to 1941, the target tug role had been historically fulfilled by reusing former frontline aircraft that had become obsolete or been deemed to be surplus to requirements.
+Before 1941, the target tug role had been met by reusing former frontline aircraft which had either become obsolete or were surplus to requirements.
 However, while the crucial Battle of Britain was being waged and attrition rates were driven high amongst either side, the RAF found itself with a shortage of frontline aircraft.
 Seeking to avoid withdrawing existing combat-capable aircraft to perform as target tugs, the Air Ministry opted to procure new build aircraft specifically for this need, approaching Miles Aircraft Ltd with a request to rapidly produce a specialised target tug aircraft based upon the Miles Master trainer aircraft.

 The requirements were formalised by the Ministry as Specification 12/41.
 Amongst the listed requirements was a stipulation that, in order simplify manufacturing as much as possible, the envisioned aircraft ought maximise the use of standardised components wherever feasible.

-On 24 April 1942, the first prototype Martinet conducted its maiden flight from Woodley Aerodrome in the hands of chief test pilot Flight Lieutenant Thomas Rose.
-Results were satisfactory enough that production commenced immediately thereafter, leading to the Martinet rapidly supplanting the Master II on Miles' assembly lines at Woodley.
-In total, 1,724 Martinets were produced; the majority of which served with either the RAF or Fleet Air Arm (FAA), although a minority of the type were adopted by overseas operators as well during the post war era.
+On 24 April 1942, the first prototype Martinet made its maiden flight from Woodley Aerodrome, flown by chief test pilot Flight Lieutenant Thomas Rose.
+Results were satisfactory enough for production to begin immediately, leading to the Martinet rapidly supplanting the Master II on Miles' assembly lines at Woodley.
+In total 1,724 Martinets were produced; the majority of which served with either the RAF or Fleet Air Arm (FAA), although a minority of the type were adopted by overseas operators as well during the post war era.